Socialist Peasants' Party: Antihitlerite Front

 Alongside the PNȚ, PSDR, and National Liberals, the Communists were called in to organize the August 23 Coup against Antonescu.
 An understanding was reached in March 1944, when the four groups set up a National Democratic Bloc (BND).
 The PCdR, marginally relevant in this alliance, tried to extend his influence by obtaining seats for the "Antihitlerite" parties: Ralea's PSȚ, Groza's FP, and the Union of Patriots (UP).
 The move was vetoed by the mainstream parties.
 During a new meeting with Ralea, Maniu also rejected the PSȚ offer to reunite or align itself with the PNȚ.
 On May 24, 1944, the PSȚ also entered a "National-Democratic Coalition", formed around the National Liberal Party–Tătărescu, which had a platform of loyalism toward King Michael I and "active political collaboration with the Soviets."
 It also comprised Groza's Front, the UP, the PSDR, MADOSZ, and remnants of the Democratic Nationalist Party, under Petre Topa.

 Ralea and his group continued to campaign on their own.
 A Siguranța report of June 27 mentions that the PSȚ had received pledges and support from leftists such as Demostene Botez, Scarlat Callimachi, N. D. Cocea, and D. I. Suchianu.
 In July 1944, Jinga produced a manifesto for the post-Antonescu era, prophesying a socialized economy and liberal democracy.
-Ralea had nevertheless lost the support of Rădăceanu and his followers, who returned to the PSDR as a distinctly pro-communist inner-party faction.
+According to the PNȚ's historian Gabriel Țepelea, this text was mostly authored as a National Peasantist manifesto by Alexandru Herlea, and almost fully plagiarized by Ralea.
+The latter had by then lost the support of Rădăceanu and his followers, who returned to the PSDR as a distinctly pro-communist inner-party faction.
 A PSȚ man, Grigore Geamănu, still had a significant part to play in the preparation of the coup, helping PCdR's Gheorghe Gheorghiu-Dej to break out of Târgu Jiu camp.

 The BND then put an end to Antonescu's regime, aligning Romania with the Allied Powers, but also led the way for the Soviet occupation of Romania.
 The PSȚ emerged into legality on September 2, one of the seven parties mentioned by Premier Constantin Sănătescu in his decree on the transition to democracy.
 The central offices and Studies Circle were located at 8 Sfântul Constantin Street, downtown Bucharest.
 At a national level, the PSȚ began putting out a daily newspaper, Dezrobirea ("Liberation"), publicized Jinga's July manifesto as a PSȚ party program.
 Dezrobirea also praised Ralea's own antifascism, and claimed for the PSȚ a pedigree of "more than six years" of ideological combat.
 As noted by historian Lucian Boia, such statements may imply that Ralea wished to present his FRN activity and his pro-communism as a coherent whole.